ithomas-veeva/vaultjavasdk-maven-plugin/README.md

 # Vault Java SDK Maven Plugin

-This Maven plugin provides an easy-to-use set of commands to package, validate, import, and deploy Vault Java SDK source code through the use of defined Maven goals.
+This Maven plugin provides a set of easy-to-use commands that allow you to package, validate, import, and deploy Vault Java SDK source code by using defined Maven goals.

 ## Prerequisites
 1. [Download](https://maven.apache.org/download.cgi) and [Install](https://maven.apache.org/install.html) Maven.